Azure/kubeflow-labs/7-distributed-tensorflow/README.md

       template:
         spec:
           volumes:
+            - name: nvidia
+              hostPath:
+                path: /usr/local/nvidia
             - name: azurefile
               persistentVolumeClaim:
                 claimName: azurefile
           containers:
-            - image: ritazh/tf-mnist:distributed  # You can replace this by your own image
+          - image: ritazh/tf-mnist:distributedgpu  # You can replace this by your own image
             name: tensorflow
             imagePullPolicy: Always
+            resources:
+              limits:
+                alpha.kubernetes.io/nvidia-gpu: 1
             volumeMounts:
+              - name: nvidia
+                mountPath: /usr/local/nvidia
               - mountPath: /tmp/tensorflow
-                  subPath: module6-ex1
+                subPath: module7-ex1-gpu
                 name: azurefile
           restartPolicy: OnFailure
-    - replicas: 2 # 2 Workers
+    - replicas: 1 # 1 or 2 Workers depends on how many gpus you have
       tfReplicaType: WORKER
       template:
         spec:
           containers:
-            - image: ritazh/tf-mnist:distributed  # You can replace this by your own image
+          - image: ritazh/tf-mnist:distributedgpu  # You can replace this by your own image
             name: tensorflow
             imagePullPolicy: Always
+            resources:
+              limits:
+                alpha.kubernetes.io/nvidia-gpu: 1
+            volumeMounts:
+            - name: nvidia
+              mountPath: /usr/local/nvidia
           restartPolicy: OnFailure
+          volumes:
+            - name: nvidia
+              hostPath:
+                path: /usr/local/nvidia
     - replicas: 1  # 1 Parameter server
       tfReplicaType: PS
       template:
         spec:
           containers:
           - image: ritazh/tf-mnist:distributed  # You can replace this by your own image
             name: tensorflow
             imagePullPolicy: Always
           restartPolicy: OnFailure

 ```

-There are two things to notice here:
+There are few things to notice here:
 * Since only the master will be saving the model and the summaries, we only need to mount the Azure File share on the master's `replicaSpec`, not on the `workers` or `ps`.
 * We are not specifying anything for the `PS` `replicaSpec` except the number of replicas.
 This is because `IsDefaultPS` is set to `true` by default.
 This means that the parameter server(s) will be started with a pre-built docker image that is already configured to read the `TF_CONFIG` and act as a TensorFlow server, so we don't need to do anything here.
+* When you have limited GPU resources, you can specify Master and Worker nodes to request GPU resources and PS node will only request CPU resources.

 </details>